-ACCIONA Infrastructure as part of Acciona Ferrovial Joint Venture (AFJV), has been engaged to design and build the new bridge over the Clarence River at Harwood, located on the Pacific Highway, in New South Wales.
+ACCIONA as part of Acciona Ferrovial Joint Venture (AFJV), was engaged to design and build the new bridge over the Clarence River at Harwood, located on the Pacific Highway, in New South Wales.

 Location: Harwood, NSW, Australia